mochoabuilds/-cognition-/README.md

 * OpenCV https://opencv.org/
 * dlib http://dlib.net/a

-02 Configuring Edge Computing Device
+02 Configuring the Edge Computing Device (Raspberry Pi)

 03 Footfall/People Counter (Plz see Attached Codebase)
 * Counts the # of people entering and exiting a room